 20. Go all silver

-This is what John Lewis is calling 'Impressionism' this year – using all of the colors of snow.
+This is what John Lewis (opens in new tab) is called 'Impressionism' last year – using all of the colors of snow.

 ‘Impressionism was my favorite theme for 2020,’ says Jason Billings-Cray, Partner and Christmas Shop Buyer, John Lewis & Partners.
 ‘The Impressionist art movement contains some of my most-loved artists, including Monet.
 They’ve given us a new take on the traditional snow theme, capturing the idea that snow isn’t just white, but has an iridescent quality – it can be white, pink, blue, green and purple.’

 What colors are trending for Christmas 2022?

 As well as rainbow colours, the other shades vying for attention for Christmas 2021 include blush pinks, strong blues and more rustic, earthy palettes – think cozy, hygge Scandi-style.